desserdmi/olfactory_bulb/README.md

 3.3.
 What features/clinical parameters do we have? <br>
 Age, sex, duration of olfactorys' function loss, TDI-scores, Volume of olfactory bulb<br>

-4.
+4. MRI Data Preprocessing and
+5.

-4. Developing an automatic feature selection algorithm in order to identify biomarkers that are relevant for the diagnosis.
+6. Developing an automatic feature selection algorithm in order to identify biomarkers that are relevant for the diagnosis.
 The most promising way seems to be Recursive Feature Elimination with Support Vector Machine (RFE-SVM).
 As described in this [paper](https://doi.org/10.1101/711135), this method has shown incredible accuracy and stability of biomarkers selected by this [algorithm](https://www.biorxiv.org/content/10.1101/711135v1.full).
 <br> <br>